pkpio/blog.pkp.io/_posts/2017-05-13-cracking-that-coding-interview.md

 categories : [Personal]
 ---

-After a series of interviews, I received a full time offer from MS a few weeks ago.
+After a series of interviews, I received a full time offer from Microsoft a few weeks ago.
 To my own surprise, the interviews actually turned out to be a fun exercise - especially since I was worried about various ways to screw it up.
-And now, I want to talk all about the "hardship" that lead up to the offer.
+Now I want to talk all about the "hardship" that lead up to the offer.
 This will be a highly opinionated post depicting what worked for *me*.

 The Boilerplate